firehol/firehol/doc/firehol/firehol-params.5.md

 Use `src` and `dst` to define the source and destination IP addresses of the request respectively. *host* defines the IP or IPs to be matched.

+*host* can also refer to an ipset, using this syntax: `ipset:NAME`, where NAME is the name of the ipset.
+The ipset has to be of type `hash:ip` for this match to work.
+The source IP or the destination IP will be used for the match, depending if the ipset is given as `src` or `dst`.

+IPs and ipsets can be mixed together, like this:
+`src 1.1.1.1,ipset:NAME1,2.2.2.2,ipset:NAME2`

 Examples:

 ~~~~